zeilmannnoah/orion-import-sorter/README.md

     Orion - Randomize Selected Imports

 ## Issues
+There is a known issue with this plugin where if you have the ESlint plugin installed with autofix on save enabled, it can cause conflicts.
+Currently to resolve this, you will have to disable the eslint rule _import/order_.

 Please log any issues you experience so this extension can be improved.
 [New Issue - Orion Import Sorter](https://github.com/zeilmannnoah/orion-import-sorter/issues/new)